Users of Apple’s iTunes and iCloud in Greece have been unable to renew thier subscriptions due to the financial crisis in the country.

 The iCloud Team

-Hopefully users of iTunes will be able to make payments on the service shortly, as it looks like the financial crisis will now be resolved as the Greek Government has now reached an agreement with other European countries to end the financial crisis in Greece.
+Hopefully, users of iTunes will be able to make payments on the service shortly, as it looks like the financial crisis will now be resolved.
+The Greek Government has reached an agreement with other European countries to end the financial crisis in Greece.
+This agreement is expected to stabilize the economy and restore normalcy to financial transactions, allowing users to resume their subscriptions and other online activities.

 Latest Geeky Gadgets Deals